tiredenbee/SDV-Crop-Planner-Expanded-Edition/readme.md

 # Stardew Valley Crop Planner

 I am leaving most of the readme file intact simply because it's useful, however I wanted to make sure the link led to the proper location.
 I made this to allow myself to see how crop planting would go with my preferred mods that add crops and fish and characters.
 Hopefully this is helpful for ya!
+I am not even remotely done with fixing the code, but all images have been added.
 Currently it adds those for:
   - Stardew Valley Expanded

 <a href="https://tiredenbee.github.io/SDV-Crop-Planner-Expanded-Edition/v3/" target="_blank">The Planner</a>